HumanGamer/DebugHelper/README.md

 # DebugHelper

-A simple winforms utility to view information about any object.
+A library that displays of the contents of any object with winforms.
+Useful for debugging.